TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

   },
 ```

+This feels like an anti-feature to me.
+All that effort putting in validation checks that instead of preventing the user from shooting themselves in the foot, takes the gun and does it for them.

 # NodeJS 22

-* Seeing `@types/node` at version 22 made me check the current version of NodeJS
-* NodeJS 22.11.0 release on October 29th 2024 marked the entry of the 22.x release line into "Active LTS"
+Seeing `@types/node` at version 22 in the list of outdated packages made me check the current version of NodeJS.
+[NodeJS 22.11.0](https://nodejs.org/en/blog/release/v22.11.0), released on October 29th 2024, marks the entry of the 22.x release line into "Active LTS".
+I try to support both the "Active LTS" and "Maintenance LTS" version of NodeJS.

-* Time to upgrade and switch my GitHub builds from 18 and 18 to 20 and 22.
-* Locally I'm still on the [first major version I installed]({% link _posts/2022-09-21-mac-local-blog-dev.md %}), Node 18
+It's time to upgrade and switch my GitHub builds from Node 18 and 20 to Node 20 and 22.
+Locally, I'm still on the [first major version I installed]({% link _posts/2022-09-21-mac-local-blog-dev.md %}), Node 18.

 ```
 % node -v
 v18.18.1
 ```

-* Using asdf version manager for Node which can query latest available LTS version for me
+I'll need to upgrade that first and make sure everything works with Node 22.
+I use the [asdf version manager](https://asdf-vm.com/) for Node, which can query and install the latest available LTS version for me.

 ```
 % asdf nodejs resolve lts --latest-available
 18.20.3
 ```

-* That's weird.
-Maybe the check is hardcoded in some way and I need to update asdf
+That's weird.
+Maybe the check is hardcoded in some way and I need to update asdf first?

 ## Brew Update

-* I use homebrew to manage software on my Mac that's outside the scope of the npm ecosystem
-* Let's see how out of date everything is
+I use [Homebrew](https://brew.sh/) to manage software on my Mac.
+Let's see how out of date everything is.

 ```
 % brew outdated